 Perhaps one of the most rewarding things about being a tour operator over the years has been the ability to visit and spend money in some of the smaller provinces of the South Island, many of whom have not traditionally benefited from the tourism spend.
 On many of our tours we stay in very small communities (with populations of 50 people or less) where the accommodation we stay at is owned by locals, and all the places we eat or obtain picnic lunches etc from are owned by small local businesses.
 In NZ one of the biggest economic success stories for the provinces has been the Otago Central Rail Trail which has moved the local economy from a subsistence based farming economy to a world class tourism destination in under 20 years.
 It is incredibly rewarding to bring our guest to the provinces and see first hand the economic difference that it makes to the local communities.

 Currently we use plastic and melamine reusable coffee cups for our morning and afternoon teas served on the trail.
-This coming season we hope to encourage our customers to bring their own reusable coffee cup with them on the tour so that it can be used not only for our trail side coffee stops, but all the latte stops in cafes along the way as well rather than using non-recyclable coffee cups which are a growing environmental problem.
+We now encouraging our customers to bring their own reusable coffee cup with them on the tour so that it can be used not only for our trail side coffee stops, but all the latte stops in cafes along the way as well rather than using non-recyclable coffee cups which are a growing environmental problem.
+So far the uptake has been very good (particularly from our guiding team, who drink a lot of coffee!)

 Our next project is to investigate the possibility of offsetting the carbon emissions generated by the volume of diesel we use.
 We hope this will be feasible and that we can get involved with a local project in order to make this happen.